darkquasar/darkquasar.github.io/_posts/2018-03-02-THL03-WMIBackdoors.md

     425      20    22676      21804     174.56   2024   0 Sysmon64
 {% endhighlight %}

 TL;DR. Well it seems that the new capability added by Sysmon to monitor WMI Events (SYSMON EVENT ID 19 & 20 & 21 : WMI EVENT MONITORING [WmiEvent]) is nothing else but a few queries issued to the WMI service which are then reported back to their own log space (Sysmon/Operational).
-Essentially sysmon is registering itself here as a subscriber for intrinsic events.
+Essentially sysmon is *registering itself here as a subscriber for intrinsic events*.
 This pretty much means Sysmon is duplicating on effort here, since Windows already comes with native events to detect WMI operations.
 It doesn't mean though that this feature is plain redundant, since our logging architecture could be simplified by just looking at Sysmon events rather than having to fork to Windows native events for WMI.
 Anyway, let's keep digging shall we ;)

 What would happen if we create a script event consumer?
 {% highlight powershell%}